thegworld/gtx-browser/docs/fuchsia/gtests.md

 The following makes all
-[additional required packages](#additional-required-packages) available to the Chromium tests.
+[additional required packages](#additional-required-packages) available to the GTx Browser tests.
 ```bash
 $ fx set core.qemu-x64 --auto-dir --release --with //src/developer/build_info/testing:fake-build-info --with //src/testing/fidl/intl_property_manager --with //src/media/audio/audio_core
 ```

-##### Chromium-only repo: packages in base
+##### GTx Browser-only repo: packages in base
-By default - and specifically when not using option (1) - Chromium's [test scripts](test_scripts.md) only serve packages from the Chromium workspace, meaning that Fuchsia provided packages not in Core's [base packages](https://fuchsia.dev/fuchsia-src/concepts/packages/package?hl=en#base-packages) cannot be resolved.
+By default - and specifically when not using option (1) - GTx Browser's [test scripts](test_scripts.md) only serve packages from the GTx Browser workspace, meaning that Fuchsia provided packages not in Core's [base packages](https://fuchsia.dev/fuchsia-src/concepts/packages/package?hl=en#base-packages) cannot be resolved.
 Thus, all Fuchsia packages needed during the tests must be